How to Route DDR3 Memory and CPU fan-out

 One of the advantages of DDR routing the signals this way is that during length tuning (a.k.a. delay or phase tuning) the z-axis length in the vias may be ignored.
 This is because all the signals routed the same way will have exactly the same via transitions and lengths through vias.

-Altium Designer® supports a simple way of creating the necessary signal groups.
+Altium Designer® supports a simple way of creating the necessary signal groups and watching for signal integrity.
 This step is done in the project’s schematic.
 First, a blanket is placed around each set of nets that groups are being created from.
 Then a net class printed board directive is attached to the edge of the blanket to apply a net class to the group.
 An example of this is shown in Figure 2.

 Figure 2: Blankets and PCB directives are used to create net class groups for DDR3 routing guidelines.

 After we import the new Net classes to our printed board (through the Engineering Change Order (ECO) underDesign » Update PCB Document...), it is very useful to assign different colors to each group, to make routing easier to mentally follow.
 Go to the printed board panel, right-click on the group (net class) you would like to assign a color to, and choose Change Net Color from the popup menu, as shown in Figure 3.

 Figure 3: Assigning different colors to each group can make routing easier to mentally follow.

 Once you have chosen a color, right click on the net class or net again and choose Display Override » Selected ON.
 This ensures that the net color you selected overrides the layer color of whatever layer is currently used by objects of that net.